-This is an order preventing a person from taking a step in meeting their parental responsibility for a child without permission of the court.
+This is an order preventing a person from taking a step in meeting their parental responsibility for a child without the permission of the court.
 The order can be made on its own or in conjunction with a residence or contact order.
 The order must specify the step or steps that are prohibited.
 For example, an order may prohibit a parent from taking the child to a specific location or changing the child’s surname.

 Specific issue order

 The court has the power to decide a specific issue arising concerning the exercise of parental responsibility.
 This would include decisions about medical treatment, choice of schools, religious upbringing etc.

 This is an order determining where and with whom a child should live.
 Residence orders have now been replaced by child arrangements orders.
 It is hoped that the change in terminology will emphasise the fact that both parents have an equally important role to play in the child’s life and neither is a second class parent.

 This type of order was made where one parent was the main carer and the absent parent sought more contact than could be agreed between the parties.
 Contact orders have also been replaced by child arrangement orders.